Rewriting Graphically with Symmetric Traced Monoidal Categories: Completeness

 We examine the permutation $q$.
-There are two classes of target vertices to consider: vertices that are inputs and those that are not.
-For the former, the $i$th input will be connected to $\proj{p(i)}(\vs)$ by correctness and definability of shuffle, and edgeless composition of the initial swap with the shuffle.
-Since the input vertices are the lowest in the vertex order, the $i$th non-input is equal to $\proj{i + |\inputs|}(\vt)$.
-This will be connected to $\proj{p(i + |\inputs|)}(\vs)$ by definition of trace and edgeless composition of the initial swap with the shuffle.
-Therefore the connections permutation is exactly that of $p$. \end{proof}
+There are two classes of vertices to consider: those that are inputs and those that are not.
+In the first case, the $i$th input (corresponding to $\proj{i}(\vt[\leq])$) will connect to the $p(i)$th source vertex by definability of shuffle, so $q = p$.
+In the second case, the $i$th target (which corresponds to $\proj{i + m}(\vt[\leq])$), will connect to the $p(i + m)$th source vertex by definition of trace, discrete composition and definability of shuffle.
+So $q = p$ in this case also.
+Therefore the connection permutations are equal, so $F \equiv G$. \end{proof}